Introduction

 Starting procedure for Diesel Generators in "AUTO" mode

-- Ensure the Emergency Stop switch in the DG panel is in the released condition.
+- Check Emergency Stop Switch: Ensure the Emergency Stop switch on the DG panel is in the released (off) position.

-- Set the Selector switch in the DG panel to "Remote" mode.
+- Set Selector Switch to "Remote" Mode: Switch the DG panel selector to "Remote" mode.

-- Keep the DG and EB ACB in "Remote" mode in the relevant Main Distribution Board (MDB).
+- Set ACB to Remote Mode: Ensure both the DG and EB Air Circuit Breakers (ACB) are set to "Remote" mode on the Main Distribution Board (MDB).

-- Verify that the lube oil level is within the allowable limit.
+- Verify Lube Oil Level: Check that the lubrication oil level is within the acceptable range to prevent engine wear.

-- Confirm that the batteries are in a fully charged condition.
+- Confirm Battery Status: Ensure the batteries are fully charged to provide reliable starting power.

-- If the Transformer Circuit Breaker (CB) trips or if power fails, the DG will start automatically.
+- If the Transformer Circuit Breaker (CB) trips or if the main power supply fails, the DG will start automatically.

 - DG Output Voltage